mhahsler/CS7320-AI/README.md

 ## Working on Assignments

-This repository is a template.
-You can either click "Use this template" create your own repository and to work on your solutions with version control.
+You can fork this repository to work on your solutions with version control.
 The assignments are improved frequently, so always sync your fork before you start to work on a new assignment.
-Here is how to update your repository:
+Here is how to update your repository with my changes:

 ```
-git remote add template https://github.com/mhahsler/CS7320-AI.git
-git fetch --all
+git fetch upstream
+git checkout master
-git merge template/master
+git merge upstream/master
+git push
 ```

+Your assignment notebooks needs to be a complete project reports with

+- documentation (including your design choices),
+- code (with comments for difficult to unserstand sections) and
-The notebook needs to be a complete project report with documentation (including your design choices), code and the results (e.g., tables with simulation results) with a short discussion of what they mean.
+- results (e.g., tables with simulation results) with a short discussion of what they mean.

 Use the provided notebook cells and insert additional code and markdown cells as needed.

 ## License
 All code and documents in this repository are provided under [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License.](https://creativecommons.org/licenses/by-sa/4.0/)